linqingfan/QCSetup/README.md

 Download and install the latest version of .NET (e.g., .NET 9.0 or newer) from the official website: https://dotnet.microsoft.com/en-us/download/dotnet/9.0

-## `debugpy` bugs fixed (non-docker)
+## `debugpy` bugs fixed on Windows Platform (non-docker)
-When running on windows platform, QuantConnect can't determine the path of the python executable <br />
+When running on Windows platform, debugpy code in QuantConnect can't determine the path of the python executable <br />
-This is quick fix and may not need it in Linux or other platform. <br />
+This is a quick fix and may not need to be performed in Linux or other platform. <br />
 First, download (clone) the QuantConnect Lean repository using a tool such as GitHub Desktop or the command line:
 ```bash
 git clone https://github.com/QuantConnect/Lean